khalyomede/laravel-api-generator/README.md

 ## Features
 - Scans your database and creates the models, controllers, and routes according to your tables properties
+- Can scope the tables you only need to expose to your API

 ## Next features
-- Can scope the tables you need
 - Can blacklist tables you dont like
 - Can remove a prefix to each of your tables
 - Provides a neat JSON response for your API